bloxstreet/support/guides/training-guide.md

 ## Training Information
 {: .text-red-300 }

-Trainings may only be hosted at the following times:
+Training sessions may only be hosted at the following times:

 | Training Times     |
 |:-------------|